Note: I've also built images for the WNR612v2, WPN824N, WNR2000v3 - see the bottom of this first post.

 I've placed the original Netgear firmware for the v2 and VC (North America Models only) in the same folder as the builds above in the event your brick your router.

 Recovery for the VC Model

-- If you brick your router trying to upgrade to OpenWRT and need to revert your WNR1000v2-VC back to stock Netgear firmware via a TFTP flash, use the “WNR1000v2-VC-V184.108.40.206NA.img” file first.
+If you brick your router trying to upgrade to OpenWRT and need to revert your WNR1000v2-VC back to stock Netgear firmware via a TFTP flash, use the “WNR1000v2-VC-V22.214.171.124NA.img” file.
 It is likely the only firmware that will be accepted via TFTP flash.

 Recovery for the v2 Model

 It should be similiar to the VC model method described above.
-Start with the earliest NETGEAR OEM firmware.
+Start with the earliest version NETGEAR firmware when reflashing via TFTP.